-- Term of agreement 30 June 2013. - Annual salary of \$242,880 (plus 9% statutory superannuation) plus the provision of income protection insurance, to be reviewed annually. - Payment of termination benefit on early termination by the Company, other than for gross misconduct, equal to six months total salary.
+- Term of agreement 30 June 2014. - Annual salary of \$242,880 (plus 9% statutory superannuation) paid on a pro-rata basis, based on a three day week, plus the provision of income protection insurance and is to be reviewed annually. - Payment of termination benefit on early termination by the Company, other than for gross misconduct, equal to six months total salary.